In Virus Times, Have Americans Found a Shared Experience?

 “It brought families closer together.
 It brought our little town closer together because we all suffered losses, one way or the other,” she said.
 “We were like a great big family, you might say.”

 That was 1918, when an American mass culture was just beginning to emerge.
-Today, substitute “nation” for “our little town” and you'll see one place where the United States could end up by the time the first frost of autumn arrives.
+Today, just substitute the word “nation” for “our little town” and you'll see one place where the United States could end up by the time the first frost of autumn arrives.

 “You look at communities that have experienced disasters.
 And they change.
 They change the ways that they have of communicating with each other,” says Kate Yurgil, an expert on disaster and trauma at Loyola University New Orleans.